GravityKit/GravityView/readme.txt

 = 2.3 on April 2, 2019 =

-**Gravity Forms 2.3 is now required**.
+**Gravity Forms 2.3 is required**.
+Some functionality will not work if you are using Gravity Forms 2.2.
 If this affects you, please [let us know](mailto:support@gravityview.co?subject=Gravity%20Forms%202.3%20Requirement)

 * Added: Multi-Sorting!
-Example: Sort first by Last Name, then sort those results by First Name [Read more about multi-sorting](#TODO)
+Example: Sort first by Last Name, then sort those results by First Name [Read more about multi-sorting](https://docs.gravityview.co/article/570-sorting-by-multiple-columns)
+    - Works great with our [DataTables extension](https://gravityview.co/extensions/datatables/), too!
-* Added: `[gvlogic logged_in="true"]` support to easily check user login status
+* Added: `[gvlogic logged_in="true"]` support to easily check user login status - [read how it works](https://docs.gravityview.co/article/252-gvlogic-shortcode#logged-in-parameter)
 * Added: Dropdown, Radio and Link input support for searching product fields
 * Fixed: Conditional Logic breaks in Edit Entry if the condition field is not present
-* Fixed: CSV output of list and fileupload fields
+* Fixed: CSV output of List and File Upload fields
 * Fixed: "Hide empty fields" setting not working Product and Quantity fields
-* Fixed: Month and day reversed in multi-input date fields
+* Fixed: Month and day reversed in multi-input date search fields
-* Fixed: Join issues with embedded Views
+* Fixed: Join issues with embedded Views when using [Multiple Forms](https://gravityview.co/extensions/multiple-forms/)
-* Fixed: Other entries empty text override was not working
+* Fixed: Other Entries empty text override was not working
 * Updated: 100% translated for Dutch, German, and French

 __Developer Updates:__